For Employers Hero

 Refer your patient

-Fax a referral or have your patient book a scan – and we'll reach out to you.
-Your patients will then be assigned a dedicated TrueScan Care Concierge member to ensure they are well-taken care of.
+Fax a referral or have your patient book a scan - and we'll reach out to you.
+Your patients will then be assigned a dedicated patient care coordinator to ensure they are well-taken care of.

 Track patient progress